May 2019

 Ending the Stigma of Men Getting Help for Mental Health and Addiction

-“We can all help prevent suicide.
+"We can all help prevent suicide.
 The National Suicide Prevention Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
-Call 1-800-273-TALK (8255).”
-Anxiety, depression, ADHD, and PTSD often coexist with substance use and addiction.
-If you or a
+Call 1-800-273-TALK (8255)."
+Mental Health Awareness month is observed in May and according to the National Alliance on Mental

 Ending the Stigma of Men Getting Help for Mental Health and Addiction Read More »